vvscode/docs/docs/verification/verification-for-android.md

 ---
-title: "Verification for Android"
+title: Verification for Android
-excerpt: ""
+excerpt: ''
 ---
 The Sinch Verification SDK makes verifying phone numbers easy.
 This SDK supports the verification of phone numbers via SMS or flash calls.